- Portals

 But that wasn't enough yet.
 In late 2017, the state-owned bank sponsored the production of an emotionally fueled propaganda film titled "Schaulustige - Sei kein Gaffer" ("sensationalists - don't be a gawker").
 Besides the million views on YouTube, the film was broadcast on mainstream television.
 The film implies that any harmless distant filming of crash sites will escalate to people stepping on the crash site and entering fire trucks to take pictures with the helmets left behind by the firefighters.[24]

 The propaganda movie shifted the culture in a way that makes filming officers in public less culturally accepted anywhere, not only on crash sites.
+This way, the state ensures that surveillance goes only one way: From the state to the inhabitants.
+In other words, the state takes great pleasure in surveilling its people, but it doesn't like being surveilled itself.

 In 2021, the new law specifically punishing the photography and filming of crash sites came into effect, allegedly to protect dead people.
 The law is worded in a way that implies it only applies to crash sites with dead people.
 Given that dead people usually exist on a crash site, this effectively outlaws photographing or filming near any crash sites.
 As if dead people care in the slightest about appearing on photographs.[29][4]